Nsk246/Tox-NIO/README.md

 # Tox-NIO: Neural Input Optimization for Inverse Drug Design & Projected Gradient Descent
 ![Status](https://img.shields.io/badge/Status-Research_Prototype-blue) ![Framework](https://img.shields.io/badge/PyTorch-2.0-red) ![Cheminformatics](https://img.shields.io/badge/RDKit-Chemistry-green)

+> **INTELLECTUAL PROPERTY NOTICE** :
-> **⚠️ LEGAL NOTICE:** This project is the sole intellectual property of **Nandhu S Kumar**.
-Unauthorized copying, adaptation, or use is strictly prohibited and will be subject to legal action.
+> This repository and its contents are the exclusive property of **Nandhu S Kumar**.
+> Permission is solely granted to execute the code for evaluation, educational verification, or demonstration purposes.
+Any unauthorized copying, modification, distribution, or use of this source code, in whole or in part, for commercial or derivative or other personal projects is strictly prohibited.
+Violations of this notice will be subject to legal action and applicable intellectual property enforcement.

 **Tox-NIO** is a computational framework that leverages **Neural Input Optimization (NIO)** to perform inverse molecular design.
 Instead of screening millions of molecules to find a safe candidate (traditional QSAR), Tox-NIO takes a known toxic scaffold and uses gradient-based optimization to mathematically deduce the blueprint of a safer analog, effectively curing the molecule of its toxicity *in silico*.